In His Own Write: Against Lennon's biography

 Before he signed with Jonathan Cape, Lennon wrote prose and poetry to keep for himself and share with his friends, leaving his pieces filled with private meanings and in-jokes.
 Quoted in a February 1964 piece in Mersey Beat, Harrison said with regard to the book that "[t]he 'with-it' people will get the gags and there are some great ones".
 Lewisohn states that Lennon based the story "Henry and Harry" on an experience of Harrison, whose father gifted him electrician's tools for Christmas 1959, implying he expected his son to become an electrician despite Harrison's disagreement.
 In the story, Lennon writes that such jobs were "brummer striving", explaining in a 1968 television interview that the term referred to "all those jobs that people have that they don't want.
 And there's probably about 90 percent brummer strivers watching in at the moment."
 The 1962 story "Randolf's Party" was never discussed by Lennon, but Lewisohn suggests he most likely wrote it about former Beatles drummer Pete Best.
-Lewisohn mentions similarities between Best and the lead character, including an absent father figure and Best's first name being Randolf.
+Lewisohn mentions similarities between Best and the lead character, including an absent father figure and Best's first name being Randolph.
 Best biographer Mallory Curley describes the lines "We never liked you all the years we've known you.
 You were never raelly [sic] one of us you know, soft head" as, "the crux of Pete's Beatles career, in one paragraph."